Tajikistan: Chinese Development Finance Profile, 2000-2022

 Abstract

-This country profile of Tajikistan provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Tajikistan between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Tajikistan from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $6.4 billion in loan and grant-financed commitments and 168 projects to the Republic of Tajikistan.
-Chinese development finance in Tajikistan peaked in 2006, when China provided more than $1.5 billion in grant- and loan-financing to Tajikistan, with most of these funds directed towards the 500 kV North-South power transmission line project and the first stage of the Dushanbe-Khujand-Chanak road construction project.
+From 2000 to 2022, China directed $6.4 billion in loan and grant-financed commitments for 168 projects in Tajikistan.
+Chinese development finance in Tajikistan peaked in 2006, when Beijing provided more than $1.5 billion in grants and loans, with most of these funds directed towards the 500 kV North-South power transmission line project and the first stage of the Dushanbe-Khujand-Chanak road construction project.